 - Agricultural farms with seasonal workers from interstate / overseas.

-Use this template to prepare your business:
+Use this example to help prepare your business:

-The Department of Health provides the following additional guidance for businesses categorised as priority settings:
+The Department of Health provides the following additional guidance for businesses categorised as priority settings.

 For the most up-to-date COVID-19 guidance and information visit the Tasmanian Government COVID-19 website.